Learn what a Mutual Fund is and how it works:

-- Open: You invest and redeem anytime.
+- Open: You can invest and redeem anytime.
 It is the most popular scheme.

-- Closed: You can invest only during the start and redeem when it’s tenure ends
+- Closed: You can invest only during the start and redeem when it’s tenure ends.

 - Interval: You can invest or redeem only on pre-defined dates

-Broadly, there are 4 types of mutual funds based on the investment by them.
+Broadly, there are 4 types of mutual funds based on investments:

-- Equity: invest in equity they are risky but provide high return
+- Equity: Investing in equity funds are risky, but provide high returns.

-- Debt: invest in bonds (give interest) issued by the government, banks and corporates.
-They are safe but provide low returns
+- Debt: They invest in bonds (give interest) issued by the government, banks and corporates.
+They are safe, but provide low returns.

-- Hybrid: invest in both equity and bonds they have moderate risk and provide moderate returns
+- Hybrid: They invest in both equity and bonds.
+They provide moderate returns and have moderate risk attached to them

-- Others: invest in gold, real-estate, commodities, etc. They are also of moderate risk and provide moderate returns
+- Others: Investing in gold, real-estate, commodities, etc. They also provide moderate returns and have moderate risk attached to them.

-Equity mutual fund can be further classified into 5 types listed below
+Equity mutual funds can be further classified into 5 types listed below:

 - Large Cap: They invest in stocks of large companies with a market cap of more than $5B.
 They are relatively less risky.

-- Small/ MidCap: Invest in stocks of medium/ small companies with market cap less than $5B.
+- Small/ MidCap: They invest in stocks of medium/ small companies with a market cap less than $5B.
 They are relatively more risky.

 - Multi Cap: They invest in all types of large, medium and small cap companies.
 They are relatively more risky than large caps, but less riskier than small/ mid cap.

 - Others: Invest in themes like Rural, MNC, etc. They are also high risk.